 Gloucester’s housing stock is increasingly unaffordable to residents, and our architectural landscapes, waterfronts, open spaces, and ocean vistas are being altered and may continue with potential over-development.
 What stories do these changes have to tell us, as individuals and as members of a historic community?

-Please join us in dialogue with local artists who are helping us to understand the deeper meaning of these changes in our housing and landscapes.
+A dialogue with local artists who are helping us to understand the deeper meaning of these changes in our housing and landscapes.
 If many of us experience a measure of loss, what are these emotions telling us?
 And if some feel resistance to this new development, what is it we are trying to defend?
 Are there opportunities we can hope for?
 Can the arts bring to us a better understanding of this moment in our community and will that insight into our human experience of these changes help us find ways to move forward as a community that we love?

 About the Moderator and Panelists: